Film Studies Major

 Admission to the Major

 The requirements for admission include a minimum overall academic average of B (85.0) and the successful completion of two designated entry-level courses with a grade of B+ or better in each.
 Entry to the major is possible only after completion of these two courses and application to the film major.
-To apply, students must meet with the CFILM Director (Scott Higgins) or CFILM Associate Director (Tracy Strain) by the end of first semester of their sophomore year and place their names on the list of potential majors.
+To apply, students must meet with one of the Film Department Advisors by the end of the first semester of their sophomore year and place their names on the list of potential majors.
+The Film Department Advisors are Stephen Collins, Scott Higgins, Anuja Jain, Marc Longenecker, Sadia Shepard, Michael Slowik, and Tracy Strain.
 Students on this list will receive an application form.
 Applications will be evaluated based on performance in film studies classes (including but not limited to grades) and any other factors deemed pertinent.

-Because of the prerequisites and major requirements, students transferring to Wesleyan after their first semester sophomore year are not able to declare the film studies major.
+Because of the prerequisites and major requirements, students transferring to Wesleyan after their first semester sophomore year are not eligible to declare the film studies major.

 Major Requirements